cal-rmedina/CUDA-samples/06_square_sum/README06.md

 different [CUDA](https://developer.nvidia.com/cuda-toolkit) concepts like:

 - Kernel calls and launch
-- Reductions
-- CURAND library
+- CUDA Streams; concurrency during kernel execution

 For more details about each concept, refer to the [CUDA Documentation](https://docs.nvidia.com/cuda/)